dogecoin/dogecoin/doc/zmq.md

 after an outage, and either end may be freely started or stopped in any order.

-Because ZeroMQ is message oriented, subscribers receive transactions and blocks all-at-once and do not need to implement any sort of buffering or reassembly.
+Because ZeroMQ is message-oriented, subscribers receive transactions and blocks all-at-once and do not need to implement any sort of buffering or reassembly.